myersm0/talon-organteq/README.md

 ### Clearing stops
 ```
-clear great                 # Turn off all stops on the Great
+clear great                 # turn off all stops on the Great
-clear swell                 # Turn off all stops on the Swell
+clear swell                 # turn off all stops on the Swell
-clear choir                 # Turn off all stops on the Choir
+clear choir                 # turn off all stops on the Choir
 ```